Thank you for sending your enquiry! One of our team members will contact you shortly.

 - 8.1 Agile Business Analysis Considerations

-- 8.2 Behaviour-Driven Development Overview
+- 8.2 Behaviour-Driven Development (BDD) Overview

 - 8.3 BDD Activities

-- Keep options open in government projects
+- Keep options open to maintain flexibility in government project management.

-- Write executable specifications for government initiatives
+- Write executable specifications to guide development and testing in government projects.

-- Create living documentation for government projects
+- Create living documentation to ensure transparency and traceability for government initiatives.

 - 8.4 Agile BA Techniques & Tools

-- Business value definition for government deliverables
+- Business value definition to prioritize project activities for government projects.

-- Personas in the public sector context
+- Personas to understand user needs in public sector initiatives.

-- Impact Mapping for government initiatives
+- Impact Mapping to align project goals with business outcomes for government agencies.

-- Real options in a government setting
+- Real options to manage uncertainty and risk in government projects.

-- Given-When-Then template for government testing
+- Given-When-Then template to structure test scenarios for government software development.

 14 Hours